Sturdy ARES Exercise at World War 1 Memorial Park, April 22, 2018

 http://www.wx1box.org

-Net Control for the August 3,2013 Eastern MA Hospital Net will be the South Shore Hospital Amateur Radio Club operating from the South Shore Hospital.
-The net will commence at the usual time of 10am using the following repeaters and one simplex frequency in the order listed.
+Net Control for the April 7, 2018 Eastern MA Hospital Net will be W1SSH, The South Shore Hospital Amateur Radio Club .
+The Net will commence at the usual time of 10:00 AM using the following repeaters in the order listed:

-The Net will than return to the Sharon repeater for final comments and net closing.
+The Net will then return to the Sharon repeater for final comments and Net closing.

-Net Protocol: Please wait for Net Control to ask for Check-ins.
-When asked to check in please use the standard net check in procedure which is: Here is.., un-key, wait 3 seconds to check for doubling, then give your or your facilities call sign, your first name, and your facility’s name.
+Net Protocol: Please wait for Net Control to ask for check-ins.
+When asked to check in please use the standard net check in procedure which is: Here is…, un-key, wait 3 seconds to check for doubling, then give your or your facility’s call sign, your first name, and your facility’s name.

-We would like to encourage the EOC of any city or town that is served by one of our participating hospitals to join the Net.
-We also extend an invitation to any RACES or ARES member to check in during the NET.
+We extend an invitation to any health care facility or the EOC of any city or town that is served by one of the participating hospitals to join the Net.
+We also extend an invitation to any RACES or ARES member to check in during the Net.

 We thank the repeater trustees for their generosity in allowing us to conduct the monthly nets and the use of their systems in an actual event.
 The following list of repeaters are available for our use.
 Only a few systems are used each month with the selection of those used made by Net Control for that month.
 More systems are being added to the list on a regular basis.